ELee-Wuollet13/Friday-1st-Project/README.md

 By Everett Lee-Wuollet

 This application is a website portfolio detailing my experiences in the first three days of Epicodus.
-It includes a list of technologies covered sorted by day (within collums), a picture of me, and my feelings on the program so far.
+It includes a list of technologies covered sorted by day (within columns), a picture of me, and my feelings on the program so far.

+To access via GitHub Pages click here https://github.com/ELee-Wuollet13/Friday-1st-Project/tree/gh-pages

 Setup/installation Requirements: